 We’ve already talked about when to prune your hedge and how often.
 We’re sharing with you our best safety practices and tips on how to prune so that you can make sure you and your shrub are in good hands.

 Always start with a good set of pruning tools.
 As a general rule when cutting or slicing anything, make sure that your tools are sharpened well and free of any rust or impurities.
 Never use blunt tools when you’re pruning or trimming.

 Not only will good quality tools give your hedge a tailored look, they will also minimise your risk of getting injured while pruning.
 These are the pieces we recommend you invest in if you’re planning to do a DIY pruning of your hedge:

 - A pair of sharp secateurs is must and is particularly helpful when you’re trimming overgrown hedges that need a little bit more tidying up.

-- You’ll need a narrow saw that you can easily maneuver through tight branches.
+- You’ll need a narrow pruning saw that you can easily manoeuvre through tight branches.

 - A good pair of hedge clippers can cut through messy leaves and stubborn branches.
 You may need a bit of arm strength when using this, though.

 - Wear the proper protective clothing when pruning.
 A good pair of gloves will protect your hands from thorns and sharp branches.
 Wear protective goggles to prevent small leaves and branches from flying into your eyes.